google/filament/libs/filamentjs/docs/tutorial_redball.md

 ## Add background

 At this point you can run the demo and you should see a red plastic ball against a black background.
-Without a skybox, the reflections on the ball are not representative of the its surroundings.
+Without a skybox, the reflections on the ball are not representative of its surroundings.
 Here's one way to create a texture for the skybox:

 ```js